Bodiam Castle: Location and landscape

 The castle's location was ostensibly chosen to protect England's south coast from raids by the French.
 A landscape survey by the Royal Commission for Historic Monuments concluded that if this were the case, then Bodiam Castle was unusually sited, as it is far from the medieval coastline.

 The area surrounding Bodiam Castle was landscaped when the castle was built, to increase its aesthetic appeal.
 Archaeologists Oliver Creighton and Robert Higham have described Bodiam as one of the best examples of landscaping to emphasise a castle.
 The water features were originally extensive, but only the moat survives, along with the earthworks left over from its construction.
 Roughly rectangular, the moat is supplied by several springs, some of them within it, which made it difficult to drain during the excavations of the 1930s.
 A moat can prevent attackers from gaining access to the base of a castle's walls, but in the case of Bodiam it also had the effect of making the castle appear larger and more impressive by isolating it in its landscape.
 The moat is now regarded more as an ornamental feature than a defence.
+Back then the moat was a strong defence with a bridge crossing it.
 The approach to the castle through the moat and satellite ponds was indirect, giving visitors time to view the castle in its intended splendour.
 Military historian Cathcart King describes the approach as formidable, and considers it the equal of the 13th-century castles of Edward I in Wales, such as Caerphilly Castle.

 The castle sits roughly in the middle of the moat.
 The postern gate at the rear would have been connected to the moat's south bank by a drawbridge and a long timber bridge.
 The main entrance on the north side of the castle is today connected to the north bank by a wooden bridge, but the original route would have included two bridges: one from the main entrance to an island in the moat, and another connecting the island to the west bank.
 For the most part the bridge was static, apart from the section closest to the west bank, which would have been a drawbridge.
 The island in the moat is called the Octagon, and excavations on it have uncovered a garderobe (toilet), suggesting that there may have been a guard on the island, although it is unclear to what extent it was fortified.
 The Octagon was connected to a barbican by a bridge, probably a drawbridge.
 The castle's 28 toilets drained directly into the moat, which in the words of archaeologist Matthew Johnson would have been effectively an "open sewer".